DrLex0/quake-frogbots/waypoint/README.md

 9. **Special path modes.** You can apply these while making the paths, or afterwards.
 The modes for a marker's paths can be seen by pressing the `R` key.
    Same workflow as above, only now you also have to select the **mode** with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key).
    - **Disconnect mode**: removes a path, but even though this also works without enabling one-way mode, it will only disconnect the path from the starting marker _x_ to target _y_.
 Repeat in the other direction unless you really want to have a one-way path.
-   - **Jump ledge** (shown as ‘`J`’, number 1024 in code) is to make the bot jump _up onto_ or _down from_ ledges.
+   - **Jump ledge** (shown as `‘J’`, number 1024 in code) is to make the bot jump _up onto_ or _down from_ ledges.
 Paths going up a step taller than 18 units, must be marked with this mode to ensure the bot will jump onto the step.
 Mind that _slow precise jump_ mode may be more appropriate to get onto small ledges, and _just GO mode_ may be more appropriate for a downward path.
    - **Rocket jump mode** (shown as `‘R’`, number 512 in code) is to make the bot consider a RJ from that place to the destination.
 It will only do this if the conditions are right, and will also add a coin flip to the decision, so don't expect the bot to RJ all the time.
 See the advanced section below for some tips.
-   - **Slow precise jump mode** (shown as `‘PS’`, number 2176 in code) is actually a combination of the next 2 modes, provided for convenience because most often you will need them together.
+   - **Slow precise jump mode** (shown as `‘PS’`, number 2176 in code) is actually a combination of the next 2 modes, provided for convenience because often you will need them together.
 This combined mode allows to _navigate small steps_ like the ones towards the yellow armour in `e1m2`.
 The bot _will not jump_ until it is within a distance of _48 units_ of the marker from which this `PS` path originates.
 This means you must place such markers close enough to the ledge on which the bot needs to jump, otherwise it will not jump at the right moment, and get stuck.
      You may not need this often, but without it, getting onto certain small steps is often near impossible because the bot moves too erratically when trying to use ledge jump mode.
      ![Slow precise jumps in e1m2](images/precise.jpg)
    - **Precise jump mode** (shown as `‘P’`, number 128 in code) will make the bot do extra effort to initiate a jump closer from the location of the marker where this path originates, and also to better aim in the direction of the destination marker.
 This can be used for tricky jumps that require accuracy, because normal bot movement is rather _sloppy._
      Again, the bot will only jump within a distance of 48 units of the start marker.
 To make this work well, provide a single path towards the jump spot in such a way that the bot is already moving roughly in the right direction when it reaches the marker from where to jump.
    - **Slow down mode** (shown as `‘S’`, number 2048 in code) will make the bot slow down while near the marker from which this path starts.
 It is mostly useful to combine with precise jump, but can also be used alone or in combination with just GO mode, to avoid that the bot overshoots its target when making a deep downward jump.
-   - **Just GO mode** (shown as `'!'`, number 1 in code) does what it says: it disables all safety checks in the bot for that path, and just makes it _go._ The most common use case is to override the bot's fall-from-edges mechanism, which sometimes engages inadvertently and prevents the bot from jumping off a ledge.
+   - **Just GO mode** (shown as `‘!’`, number 1 in code) does what it says: it disables all safety checks in the bot for that path, and just makes it _go._ The most common use case is to override the bot's fall-from-edges mechanism, which sometimes engages inadvertently and prevents the bot from jumping off a ledge.
 If you see the bot zig-zagging across an edge while it should just jump down, try adding this path mode.
      A less common use case is to force the bot to traverse a short bit of lava, which it may otherwise refuse if there is no obvious spot to jump to.
      In `lilith` you will find examples of both these cases at the 2 teleports in the map's corners.
-   - **Focused path mode** (shown as `'F`, number 2 in code) makes the bot look at (focus on) the destination marker of the path.
+   - **Focused path mode** (shown as `‘F’`, number 2 in code) makes the bot look at (focus on) the destination marker of the path.
 This is useful when walking along tricky thin ledges (example in `monsoon`), or when the bot needs to jump out of water (example in `cmt4`).
 Without this mode, the bot may be distracted by looking at the next item it wants to pick up, causing it to move inaccurately and fall off the ledge, or face the wrong way to perform the water jump.
 (Looking at enemies always has priority over this path mode.)
-   - **Wall strafe jump mode** (shown as `'W`, number 8 in code) exploits Quake's weird physics to allow bots to jump across gaps too wide for a normal jump in some situations.
+   - **Wall strafe jump mode** (shown as `‘W’`, number 8 in code) exploits Quake's weird physics to allow bots to jump across gaps too wide for a normal jump in some situations.
 More info in the advanced section below.
    - **DM6 door mode** (shown as `‘D’`, number 256 in code) is for getting through doors like in _dm6_ that need to be shot/whacked to open.
 This is limited by certain constraints and requires extra configuration.
 More details in the advanced section below.
    - **Exclusive door** (shown as `‘E’`, number 128 in code) is a _pseudo path_ mode that must point from an exclusive marker to a door or platform.
 See the advanced section for more info.